norman-arch/DirettaRendererUPnP/README.md

 - **Gapless**: On (if desired)

 ## AUDIRVANA
-- **Universal gapless enabled**: is you notice pink noise after few seconds of playback
+- **Universal gapless enabled**: if you notice pink noise after few seconds of playback
 - **DSD**: DSD isn’t functioning properly, as the DAC plays PCM instead (e.g., DSD64 → PCM 352.4 kHz).
 So you can set NO DSD.

 ---